ajwills72/rmhealth-found/docs/teacher_notes.md

 LECTURE: [More stats, and posters](stats_posters.pptx) (2 hours) - _Stats_: Correlation.
 Parametric and non-parametric tests.
 Sample size, effect size, and power.
 Statistical versus practical significance. _Posters_: Scientific posters: Purpose.
 Title, Intro, Method, Results, Discussion.
 Non-text elements.
 Flow. **AW**.

 WORKSHOP: [Understanding correlations](understand_correlation.html) (2 hour).
-The aim of this workshop is to get them to understand more about correlations: What they look like / How they are sensitive to outliers / How they are insensitive to linear transformations / What a regression line means.
+The aim of this workshop is to get them to understand more about correlations: What they look like / How they are sensitive to outliers / How they are insensitive to linear transformations / What a regression line means. **TA**.

 ## 6th week